 The casting process has been used for thousands of years for making sculpture, jewelry, tools and more.
 Here at PMC Supplies, we specialize in offering tools for both melting down precious and non-precious metals and pouring them into a mold.
 We carry graphite, steel, and cast iron molds to mention a few.
 These molds are offered in a variety of shapes and sizes to accommodate your specific needs.
-We also carry a full line of melting furnaces, crucibles and torches for the initial melting process as well as handling tools and safety gear for handling your metals during the casting process.
-Whether you are out mining for your own gold, have scrap jewelry you want to melt down or simply practice metalworking as a hobby, we have the tools you need to cast your metals from start to finish!
+We also carry a full line of melting furnaces, crucibles, and torches for the initial melting process; as well as handling tools and safety gear for handling your metals during the casting process.
+Whether you are out mining for your own gold, have scrap jewelry you want to melt down, or simply practice metalworking as a hobby, we have the tools you need to cast your metals from start to finish!

 Metal casting can be a lucrative hobby when dealing with precious metals.
-With the proper tools and equipment you can begin melting down your own gold, silver and copper materials into bars or other forms for resale.
+With the proper tools and equipment you can begin melting down your own gold, silver, and copper materials into bars or other forms for resale.
 We also carry all the necessary accessories and chemicals in order to refine your precious metals to an even more purified state, allowing you to get top dollar for your material.

-Metals can be melted using a torch, an electric, propane, induction furnace or even a microwave melting furnace.
+Metals can be melted using a torch, an electric, propane, induction furnace, or even a microwave melting furnace.
 Determining which method is best for you will depend on your budget, the type of material you are melting and the amount of material you wish to melt at one time.

 First, metal is heated until it reaches a molten state.
 This is done so by using a crucible to hold your material and a heat source such as a melting furnace or a hand torch for melting.
-The metal is heated in a crucible to its specific melting point and then is poured into the mold of your choice to complete the process. *Be sure to pre-heat your graphite ingot molds to prevent thermo-shock and cracking.
+The metal is heated in a crucible to its specific melting point and then is poured into the mold of your choice to complete the process. *Be sure to pre-heat your graphite ingot molds to prevent thermal shock and cracking.

 Investment casting is one of the oldest casting methods where molten metal is poured into a ceramic mold.
 The mold is first formed to your specific design by creating a disposable wax pattern.
 The wax design is then completely surrounded or “invested” into a ceramic slurry which eventually solidifies into the mold.
 The term “lost wax casting” is used because the original wax design or pattern is melted out of the mold after the object has been formed.
 Lost wax casting is not the most efficient method if you wish to create multiples of the same design as each time a wax pattern is made; it is completely consumed during the process.

 Use the below list of suggested products to help you choose the right products for your application.
-Keep in mind these are only suggestions and there are many different variables to take into consideration when choosing the right products for your melting needs.
+Keep in mind that these are only suggestions and there are many different variables to take into consideration when choosing the right products for your melting needs.

-We offer a variety of Melting Furnaces and choosing the right one will depend on how much material you are looking to process at one time, the area where you plan on doing most of your melting, your budget and of course your experience level.
+We offer a variety of Melting Furnaces and choosing the right one will depend on how much material you are looking to process at one time, the area where you plan on doing most of your melting, your budget, and of course your experience level.